openkim/openkim-items-wiki/wiki/model-drivers/0770/7503/4781/001/MD_077075034781_001/wikipage.md

 $$ V_{ij} =  f_c(r_{ij})[f_R(r_{ij})+b_{ij}f_A(r_{ij})]. $$

 ### **Note:**
-This model driver is ported from LAMMPS, which uses a few function modifications to allow for commonly used variants of the Tersoff potential ([as documented for LAMMPS](http://lammps.sandia.gov/doc/pair_tersoff.html)).
+This model driver is ported from LAMMPS, which uses a few function modifications to allow for commonly used variants of the Tersoff potential (as documented [here](http://lammps.sandia.gov/doc/pair_tersoff.html)).
 The differences are as follows:

 $$\zeta_{ij}$$ is modified to use the factor m: